Is this a legitimate business survey conducted by the Census Bureau?

 Log in information is provided in the letter.
 You should never be asked to log in to report data with personal information.

 On the log in screen, a warning message should be present stating you are accessing a United States government computer.
 Additionally, the bottom of the page should have a link for "Burden Statement" that contains the eight-digit OMB number.
 This number indicates the need to collect the information is approved by the federal Office of Management and Budget.

-Once logged in, the OMB eight-digit number and expiration date appears in the lower right corner of each page of the online questionnaire.
+Once logged in, the OMB eight-digit number and expiration date appears in the lower left corner of each page of the online questionnaire.

 If you received an actual survey form in the mail, here are a few common items to verify the paper form is a legitimate Census Bureau survey.